 Within this sense of community, I want you to focus on kindness.
 If you find yourself often thinking negative thoughts about other artists (or people in general), odds are pretty good you are even meaner to your inner artist without realizing it.
 Compliment other artists’ work.
 Encourage others to create.
 The more practice you have with nurturing others, the easier it will be to nurture your inner artist.

 It’s hard not to judge your work at least a little bit, but I want you to try to mostly not judge your work.
 Especially while you are creating and trying to push your creative boundaries.

 When you withhold judgment and remain playful during your artistic process, you leave room for discovery and innovation.
 Instead of thinking about how your art should look and abandoning a piece if it strays from your expectations, I want you to follow through and finish the work.
 Judgment during the creative process can halt progress entirely.
 Let your inner artist play.

-What I want you to complete avoid is judging your work is bad and then discouraging yourself from creating more.
+What I want you to completely avoid is judging your work as bad and then discouraging yourself from creating more.
 This can be the death of the inner artist.
 Don’t do it!
 No matter what, you should always create more.

 You need input in order to create.
 Everything you consume can feed (or starve) your inner artist.
 Be mindful of what you take in.
-That means making sure that you are feeding your inner artist a nutritious diet and not negative, energy draining content (from things like mindlessly scrolling through social media and then feeling bad about yourself).
+That means making sure that you are feeding your inner artist a nutritious diet and not negative, energy-draining content.
+For example, mindlessly scrolling through social media and then feeling bad about yourself.
 I feed my inner artist by following my curiosity.
 Sometimes these curiosities will be art related, and sometimes they will be completely random.

 Following your curiosity means consuming media that inspires you.
 Taking field trips to new places, or even just a self-care shopping trip to an art store.
 Or you can learn a new skill, read books, socialize with people you like, and so much more.